Informational Autocrats, Diverse Societies: Information Manipulation in Monolithic Societies

 \subsection{Single-Peaked Distributions}

-The solution to the sender's optimal persuasion problem takes a particularly simple form when the distribution of receiver types satisfies the following assumption: \begin{assumption}[Single-peakedness] The virtual density $h(\mu)$ is single-peaked in $\mu$. \end{assumption} This is an assumption on the joint distribution $f$ of receivers' costs and prior beliefs.
-It requires a large share of receivers to have moderate preferences and beliefs, with fewer and fewer people having extreme preferences or beliefs.
-We thus consider single-peaked virtual densities to be representative of {\it unimodal} societies.
+The solution to the autocrat's persuasion problem takes a particularly simple form when the distribution of citizen types satisfies the following condition: \begin{definition} The virtual density $h(\mu)$ is \emph{single-peaked} if there exists some $\tilde{\mu}\in[0,1]$ such that $h'(\mu)>0$ for all $\mu<\tilde{\mu}$ and $h'(\mu)<0$ for all $\mu> \tilde{\mu}$. \end{definition} Single-peakedness is an assumption on the joint distribution of citizens' costs and prior beliefs.
+It requires a large share of citizens to have moderate preferences and beliefs, with fewer and fewer people having extreme preferences or beliefs.
+We thus consider single-peaked virtual densities to be representative of {\it monolithic} societies.

-The significance of Assumption \ref{ass:single-peakedness} rests on the following observation: When the virtual density is single-peaked, the sender's value function is first convex and then concave.
-Figure \ref{fig:value_sc-above} illustrates the value function in this case.
+The significance of Definition \ref{ass:single-peakedness} rests on the following observation: when the virtual density is single-peaked, the autocrat's value function is first convex and then concave.
+Therefore, Corollary 2 of \citet*{kamenica/gentzkow:2011} implies the following characterization of the optimal strategy:

-Corollary 2 of \citet*{kamenica/gentzkow:2011} implies that, under the sender's optimal strategy, the representative receiver's posterior only takes two values.
-In particular, we have the following characterization of the optimal strategy when Assumption \ref{ass:single-peakedness} is satisfied: \begin{theorem} If the virtual density is single-peaked, the optimal strategy uses only two messages. \end{theorem}
+\begin{proposition} If the virtual density is single-peaked, the optimal strategy uses only two messages, and one of the messages fully reveals the bad state. \end{proposition}

-We maintain Assumption \ref{ass:single-peakedness} in the next two sections.
-We do so in part for tractability reasons.
+We maintain the assumption of single-peakedness throughout this section.
+We do so in part for tractability.
 However, single-peaked distributions also constitute a natural and widely used class of distribution functions.
-In Section \ref{section:single-dipped}, we show that optimal strategy in the case where the virtual density is instead single-dipped is the mirror image of the optimal strategy in the single-peaked case.
+In Section \ref{section:single-dipped}, we show that the optimal strategy in the case where the virtual density is instead single-dipped is the mirror image of the optimal strategy in the single-peaked case.